-The employment environment in Massachusetts is set up where basically all employers must purchase workers’ compensation insurance so when a worker gets hurt, they file a claim and the insurance company which decides if it’s covered and what benefits the worker is entitled to.
+Nearly all employers in Massachusetts must purchase workers’ compensation insurance.
+When a worker gets hurt, employers file a claim and the insurance company decides if it’s covered and what benefits the worker is entitled to.

 But filing a workers’ compensation claim is not always easy or straightforward.
-And often times, claims get wrongfully denied.
-Sometimes it’s an honest clerical mistake, but unfortunately, many employers and workers’ compensation insurance companies take deliberate steps to deny workers’ compensation claims.
-And in other instances, everyone agrees a worker’s injuries are covered by workers’ compensation insurance, but they disagree on the specific benefits the worker should receive.
+And oftentimes, claims get wrongfully denied.
+Sometimes it’s due to an honest clerical mistake.
+But unfortunately, many employers and workers’ compensation insurance companies take deliberate steps to deny workers’ compensation claims.
+And in other instances, everyone agrees that the worker’s injuries should be covered by workers’ compensation insurance, but they disagree on the specific benefits the worker should receive.

 Claims Process Disagreements: Conciliation